witnet/witnet-solidity-bridge/README.md

 ## NewBlockRelay

-The `NewBlockRelay` contract is similar to the `BlockRelay` but adds the following methods:
+The `NewBlockRelay` contract is similar to the `BlockRelay` but adds some properties:

+- Before posted, the blocks are proposed by members of the ABS.
+- When a block is proposed by 2/3 of the members of the ABS, it is posted and that epoch is set as finalized.
+- Each block when proposed is connected to block in the previous epoch.
+This way when a block is posted, in case the previous epochs were not finalized, the previous blocks are posted as well.

 - **proposeBlock**:
   - _description_: proposes a new block to eventually be added to the block relay.